Arborists across Queensland

 AS 4970, residential

 Prices vary with tree size, species, access and how close the work is to buildings or powerlines.
-Large gums often need climbing rigging, a crane or an elevated work platform, which pushes the cost up, and green-waste removal or stump grinding is usually quoted on top.
+Large gums frequently call for climbing and rigging, or for a crane or elevated platform, all of which push the cost up, and green-waste removal or stump grinding is usually quoted on top.
 South East Queensland is competitive, while regional and remote jobs carry a travel loading for the crew and chipper.
 Development-scale arborist reports run higher, from about $1,200 to $5,000+ depending on the number of trees and site complexity.

 Services